-The film was intended as a knowing spoof of traditional haunted-house films – with the female characters mocking their own movies – combined with elements of The Evil Dead and the usual topless female nudity associated with director Ray’s oeuvre.
+The film was intended as a knowing spoof of traditional haunted-house films – with the female characters mocking their own movies – combined with elements of The Evil Dead and the usual naughtiness associated with director Ray’s oeuvre.

-It includes in-jokes such as cult actor Dick Miller watching himself on TV in A Bucket of Blood (1959) and Michelle Bauer going off half-naked into her bedroom followed by the sound of a chainsaw revving (a reference to Ray’s Hollywood Chainsaw Hookers).
+Evil Toons includes in-jokes such as cult actor Dick Miller watching himself on TV in A Bucket of Blood (1959) and Michelle Bauer going off into her bedroom followed by the sound of a chainsaw revving (a reference to Ray’s Hollywood Chainsaw Hookers).

 Fred Olen Ray initially pitched the idea for this picture to legendary exploitation movie producer Roger Corman, saying he could make the film for only $250,000 dollars.
-But even Corman turned him down on the grounds that said budget was too low.
-Thus challenged, Ray made the picture for his own American Independent Productions for a mere $140,000 dollars.
+But even legendarily penny-pinching Corman turned him down on the grounds that this budget was too low.
+Thus challenged, Ray subsequently made the picture for his own American Independent Productions for a mere $140,000 dollars.